 Dr Ceri Pitches

 I was the Editorial Assistant for the journal Theatre, Dance and Performance Training (Oxon and New York: Routledge) from 2012-16 and also worked as a Research Project Assistant (2012-13) for Performing the Past, a collaborative research network between the Universities of Sheffield, York and Leeds funded by the White Rose University Consortium.
-In addition to my role in Music and PCI I am currently the research Network Facilitator for the Leverhulme International Network project Rethinking Reform 900-1150 in the School of History.
+I was the Research Network Facilitator (2016-19) for the Leverhulme Trust-funded international project Rethinking Reform 900-1150 in the School of History.

 - PGCE English and Drama in Education